 Register for the VIRTUAL Battle Brief on June 6 at 7 p.m.
 ET

-This program is offered VIRTUALLY and IN-PERSON on Tuesday, December 13.
+This program is offered VIRTUALLY and IN-PERSON on Tuesday, June 13.
 Museum guests may attend in-person.
 Seats are limited and available on a first-come, first-served basis.

 Dr. John R. Maass is an education specialist at the National Museum of the United States Army, and a former officer in the 80th Division of the Army Reserve.
 He received a B.A. in history from Washington and Lee University, and a Ph.D. from the Ohio State University in early U.S. history and military history.
 His most recent book is “The Battle of Guilford Courthouse: A Most Desperate Engagement” (2020).

 Register for the VIRTUAL Battle Brief on July 11 at 7 p.m.
 ET